Institutional vs Retail Investors

-There are two groups of market participants: institutional and retail investors.
-The majority of market participants aren't small and independent individuals but large institutional investors who manage massive capital.
+There are two main groups of market participants: institutional and retail investors.
+Contrary to popular belief, the majority of market participants aren’t small and independent individuals but large institutional investors who manage massive capital.

-In this article, we'll explain the difference between institutional and retail investors with some simple examples.
+In this article, we’ll explain the difference between institutional and retail investors with some examples.

-An institutional investor is an organization that gathers money from many individuals (sometimes from other institutional investors) to generate a high rate of return on capital.
+An institutional investor is an organization that gathers money from many individuals, companies, and other institutional investors to generate a high rate of return on capital by trading or investing.

-Here are some entities that are considered to be institutional investors:
+Here are some examples of legal entities that are considered to be institutional investors:

 - Investment companies